 The mobility component of PIP is for those who need help moving around the house or going outside of the home.

 An independent healthcare professional assesses your claim.
 This helps DWP determine what level of aid and care you need.
 It is usually a face-to-face consultation.
 They will send you a letter explaining where you should go for the assessment, and why.

 The PIP assessment results in a score based on the extent of help needed.
 A higher score means you need more help.
 DWP then make a decision about your results and the claim.
 They consider all aspects of your application and any supporting evidence you supply.

 Note: The DWP reassess your rate on a regular basis to ensure you get the proper support.
 Inform DWP immediately if there is any change in the way your condition affects you.
-Those who are over 65 years old may meet the criteria for Attendance Allowance payments.

 As a rule, Personal Independence Payments transfer to your bank account every four weeks.
 The PIP payment is a non means tested benefit and tax free.
 In some cases you may be eligible to claim PIP whether you are working or not.